WHO WE ARE

-Other kids at the Boys & Girls Club also started developing an interest STEM programs.
+Other kids at the Boys & Girls Club also started developing an interest in STEM programs.
 The Junior Science Club program began engaging K-5 youth in science and teaching them fundamental science skills.
 Promoting Innercity Youth in Science and Medicine (PRISM), a program managed by the Northwestern University MSTP students, teaches high school youth about health-medicine careers.

-Science Club wins STEM Impact Award
+Science Club Wins STEM Impact Award

 The Afterschool Alliance and Noyce Foundation awarded Science Club its inaugural STEM Impact Award in 2013.
 Competing against 200 other after school programs, Science Club was one of two programs to win a $10,000 award.

 “This is an outstanding program, no question about it,” said James Keane, president and CEO of Boys & Girls Clubs of Chicago.
 “Science Club participants understand they really can achieve their dreams.
 Our children are getting the best level of science education at their ages anywhere.”

 The summative report for Science Club shows that the program has a profound effect on both youth and mentors.
 Data shows that youth emerge from the program with greater confidence in their problem solving abilities, a better understanding of the scientific method, and alumni are going on to STEM careers.
 Mentors also report gaining valuable skills and a strong desire to incorporate community engagement in their careers.